francescapalermo/francescapalermo.github.io/_pages/about.md

 I am Francesca Palermo and I am a PhD student (2018-now) in Electronics Engineer and Robotics at the School of Electronics Engineering and Computer Science, Queen Mary University of London, London, United Kingdom.
-My Ph.D. is sponsored by the [National Centre of Nuclear Robotics](https://www.ncnr.org.uk/) (NCNR) .<br/> I am a meber of the [HAIR robotics Lab](https://hair-robotics.qmul.ac.uk/) and [ARQ lab](https://www.qmul.ac.uk/robotics/) run by [Prof. Kaspar Althoefer](https://www.sems.qmul.ac.uk/staff/k.althoefer) .<br/> My main research interest is developing haptic and vision techniques for clearing nuclear wastage in extreme environment.
+My Ph.D. is sponsored by the [National Centre of Nuclear Robotics](https://www.ncnr.org.uk/) (NCNR) .<br/> I am a member of the [HAIR robotics Lab](https://hair-robotics.qmul.ac.uk/) and [ARQ lab](https://www.qmul.ac.uk/robotics/) run by [Prof. Kaspar Althoefer](https://www.sems.qmul.ac.uk/staff/k.althoefer) .<br/> My main research interest is developing haptic and vision techniques for clearing nuclear wastage in extreme environment.